Sciatica Relief in 8 Minutes

 Lose Excess Weight

 Carrying extra body weight, especially around the abdomen, can intensify pressure on the sciatic nerve roots.
-Losing weight helps relieve sciatica symptoms and may also prevent flare ups.
+Losing weight helps relieve sciatica symptoms and may also prevent flare-ups.
 Aim to reach a healthy weight through diet, exercise, and lifestyle changes.
 Even a 5-10% reduction in body weight can make a noticeable difference in sciatic nerve pain.
 Consult a doctor to develop a safe, sustainable weight loss plan tailored to your health needs.
-Losing excess weight is an important long-term solution to find lasting sciatica relief and improved health.
+Losing excess weight is an important long-term solution to finding lasting sciatica relief and improved health.

 Rest and Recovery